BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/conditions_solidworks.md

 ##  Nested Groups Support (AND/OR)

-PDMPublisher for SOLIDWORKS now supports **nested condition groups**, allowing you to create more advanced logical filters using **AND/OR** trees.
+PDMPublisher for SOLIDWORKS supports **nested condition groups**, allowing you to create more advanced logical filters using **AND/OR** trees.

 Individual conditions or entire condition groups can be enabled or disabled using their corresponding checkboxes on the left.